ngambip/Diabetes_factors_2024/README.md

-# PROJECT PORTFOLIO
-# SQL TO POWER BI
+# SQL TO POWER BI.
-## Exploring BMI Categories and Health Factors: A Data Analysis Project
+## Exploring BMI Categories and Health Factors.

 ---------------------------------------------------------------------------------------------------------------------------------